You've probably landed here because you want to know more about the online Soft Skills workshops... You are in the right place!

 How much will it cost?

 The total fee for the 3 days will be £75.
-We currently have a few early bird tickets at £60 - this category of tickets was sold out for our last workshop.
+We currently have some early bird tickets at £60 - in our experience these will be sold out soon.

 Should my clever A** son or daughter attend?